NetworkManager/NetworkManager/docs/internal/daemon.md

 for optional functionality that depend on external software.
 In this way, it is possible to install a minimal version of NetworkManager with a limited set of dependencies.
-As there is no stable API/ABI for those plugins, they must be built together with the daemonq and maintained as part of NetworkManager.
+As there is no stable API/ABI for those plugins, they must be built together with the daemon and maintained as part of NetworkManager.

 Currently the following device types are provided by plugins:

  - Wi-Fi (depends on wpa_supplicant)
- - OVS (depends on openswitch)
+ - OVS (depends on Open vSwitch)
  - PPP (depends on pppd)
  - Bluetooth (depends on bluez)
  - team (depends on teamd)